senzing-garage/knowledge-base/HOWTO/quickstart-macos.md

     ${SENZING_DOWNLOAD_FILE} add-docker-support-macos --project-dir ${SENZING_PROJECT_DIR}
     ```

-### EULA
+## EULA

-To use the Senzing code, you must agree to the End User License Agreement (EULA).
+:thinking: **Optional:** To use the Senzing code, you must agree to the Senzing End User License Agreement (EULA).
+The EULA is located at [https://senzing.com/end-user-license-agreement](https://senzing.com/end-user-license-agreement/).
+To improve automation, an environment variable may be set to accept the EULA.
+If no environment variable is set, the installer will prompt for the EULA acceptance before installing.
+If manual acceptance is preferred, proceed to [Install Senzing](#install-senzing).

 1. :warning: This step is intentionally tricky and not simply copy/paste.
    This ensures that you make a conscious effort to accept the EULA.